 Though Perkins’ background is in nonprofit consulting, she felt so strongly about yoga and bringing it into her community that she pivoted to another entrepreneurship endeavor.
 She invested her own capital to purchase the nearby building, and she also received a grant from the City of Chicago to support the project.

 Perkins appeared to be off and running.
 But as she sought financing to renovate the building, like so many other business owners, a curveball came her way.

-“The pandemic hit, and lenders really became risk adverse.
-I must have approached a half a dozen lenders,” Perkins said.
+“The pandemic hit, and lenders really became risk-averse.
+I must have approached half a dozen lenders,” Perkins said.
 “And then a colleague told me I should reach out to CRF.”

 Perkins found that working with CRF was different than working with other lenders.
 As she navigated the required documentation during the loan application process, she received advice, encouragement, and support.

 And in September 2021, she received an SBA 7(a) loan from CRF to finance the renovation of the building.
 Shortly afterwards, Perkins was fortunate to receive a grant from We Rise Together, an organization that accelerates equity in the Chicago region’s economic recovery to help ensure Black and Latinx communities hit hardest by the COVID-19 are not left behind.

 Perkins believes that it was CRF’s support highlighted on the application that contributed to her receiving the award.

 “CRF really understood what I was trying to do.
 They saw that I had invested my own money and that this was an all-in scenario,” Perkins said.
 “Without CRF this project would not have come to fruition.
 They really stepped in; they believed in me.”